Modeling Cell Populations Measured By Flow Cytometry With Covariates Using Sparse Mixture of Regressions: Application to Seaflow cruise

 \subsection{Comparison to gating}

 In Figure \ref{fig:gating-prochloro}, we compare the relative biomass of \textit{Prochlorococcus}, measured in two ways.
-The black line shows the relative biomass of \textit{Prochloroccocus}, gated in \citet{seaflow-data} using \texttt{flowDensity} bioconductor package \citep{Malek2015a}, applied semi-automatically to individual 3-minute level 3-dimensional cytograms, then aggregated to an hourly level.
+The dark grey line shows the relative biomass of \textit{Prochloroccocus}, gated in \citet{seaflow-data} using \texttt{flowDensity} bioconductor package \citep{Malek2015a}, applied semi-automatically to individual 3-dimensional cytograms recorded roughly every $3$ minutes, then aggregated to an hourly level.
 There is a noticeable discrepancy between the two methods on June 8th and 9th.
-The black line abruptly rises from near $0$ to about $0.5$, while the purple line follows a gradual increase from June 8th onwards.
+The dark grey line abruptly rises from near $0$ to about $0.5$, while the purple line follows a gradual increase from June 8th onwards.
 The reasons for this discrepancy are apparent from visual examination of the gated cytograms.
 First, the gating results have no continuity or smoothness over time, having been applied to individual cytograms.
 More importantly, while our model consistently tracks the \textit{Prochlorococcus} cluster as a single ellipsoidal cluster $10$, the semi-automatic gating function erroneously includes external particles -- many from our model's cluster $9$, which domain experts would not consider to be \textit{Prochlorococcus}.